drazenzadravec/math/Wolfram/readme.md

 ### Math Expression

-A complete implementation of Wolfram math expression evaluator
+A complete implementation of Wolfram math expression evaluator, by using the Wolfram Engine

 <a href="https://reference.wolfram.com/language/" target="_blank">Wolfram Language & System</a>